casperlehmann/mantis/README.md

 # Mantis

-Quick actions for Jira.
+Command line interface for writing and maintaining your Jira tasks from the command line.
+Edit locally in your preferred editor and sync to Jira when ready.

 ## Getting started

-Setup environment with venv:
+### Setup environment with venv:

 ```sh
 $ python -m venv .venv
 $ . .venv/bin/activate
 $ pip install -r requirements.txt
 ```

+### Generate a Jira token:

 Head over to your Jira and under [manage-profile / security / api-tokens](https://id.atlassian.com/manage-profile/security/api-tokens),